 Simpson's Num-Ti-Jah Lodge.
 You may wish to stop for lunch or supper at Simpson's Num-Ti-Jah Lodge at Bow Lake.
 This rustic lodge with simple guest rooms specializes in excellent regional Canadian cuisine.
 Outside, walking paths circle the lake.
-Icefields Parkway, 40 km [25 mi] north of Lake Louise on Hwy.
+Icefields Parkway, 40 km north of Lake Louise on Hwy.
 93, Banff National Park, AB.
-P.O.
-Box 39, Lake Louise, AB, T0L 1E0.
-403/522-2167. www.num-ti-jah.com.
+403/522–2167. www.sntj.ca.

 Above Bow Lake hangs the Crowfoot Glacier, so named because of its resemblance to a three-toed crow's foot.
 At least that's how it looked when it was named at the beginning of the 20th century.
 In the Canadian Rockies, glaciers, including Crowfoot, have been receding.
 The lowest toe completely melted away 50 years ago, and now only the upper two toes remain.
 On the north side of Bow Pass is Peyto Lake; its startlingly intense aqua-blue color comes from the minerals in glacial runoff.
 Wildflowers blossom along the pass in summer, but note that it can be covered with snow as late as May and as early as September.

 Sunwapta Pass.
-Sunwapta Pass marks the border between Banff and Jasper national parks.
+Marking the border between Banff and Jasper national parks, Sunwapta is the second-highest drivable pass—6,675 feet—in the national parks.
 Wildlife is most visible in spring and autumn after a snowfall, when herds of bighorn sheep come to the road to lick up the salt used to melt snow and ice.
-At 6,675 feet, Sunwapta is the second-highest drivable pass in the national parks.
 Be prepared for a series of hairpin turns as you switchback up to the pass summit.
-Icefields Parkway, 122 km [76 mi] north of Lake Louise, 108 km south of Jasper, Banff National Park, AB.
+Icefields Parkway, 122 km north of Lake Louise, 108 km south of Jasper, Banff National Park, AB.

-Icefield Centre.
-Opposite the Athabasca Glacier, this center houses interpretive exhibits, a gift shop, and two dining facilities (one cafeteria style, one buffet style).
+Columbia Icefield Discovery Centre.
+Opposite the Athabasca Glacier, this facility houses interpretive exhibits, a gift shop, and two dining facilities (one cafeteria style, one buffet style).
 The summer midday rush between 11 and 3 can be intense.
-The Glacier View Inn is located opposite the icefield and has 32 hotel rooms, available from early May to mid-October.
-Icefields Parkway, 127 km (79 mi) north of Lake Louise, 103 km (64 mi) south of Jasper, Banff National Park, AB.
-877/423-7433.
+The Glacier View Inn is opposite the icefield and has 32 hotel rooms, available from early May to mid-October.
+Icefields Pkwy., 127 km (79 miles) north of Lake Louise, 103 km (64 miles) south of Jasper, Banff National Park, AB.
+877/423–7433. www.explorerockies.com.
 Free.
-Late May-mid-June and Sept.-early Oct., daily 10-5; mid-June-Aug., daily 10-7.
+Late May–mid-June and Sept.–early Oct., daily 10–5; mid-June–Aug., daily 10–7.

 Brewster Sightseeing Excursions.
-Book sightseeing excursions in Banff and Jasper and buy value passes, which include admission to multiple attractions at a savings here.
-800/760-6934. www.explorerockies.com.
+Book sightseeing excursions in Banff, Lake Louise, and Jasper and admission tickets and value passes, which include admission to multiple attractions, at a savings here.
+800/760–6934. www.explorerockies.com.

 As you continue north from the Icefield Centre through Jasper National Park toward Jasper Townsite, you'll see some of the most spectacular scenery in the Canadian Rockies.
 One of the most stunning sites is the Stutfield Glacier, 95 km (57 mi) south of Jasper Townsite.
 The glacier stretches down 3,000 feet of cliff face, forming a set of double icefalls visible from a roadside viewpoint.
 Continuing along the parkway, you'll pass the access to spectacular Sunwapta Falls, 57 km (33 mi) south of the town of Jasper.
 You'll also want to stop at Athabasca Falls, 31 km (19 mi) south of Jasper Townsite.
 These powerful falls are created as the Athabasca River is compressed through a narrow gorge, producing a violent torrent of water.
 The falls are especially dramatic in early summer.
 Trails and overlooks provide good viewpoints.